8 Beautiful Hiking Areas Near Boston

 7. Gertrude M. Boyden Wildlife Refuge

-Birdwatching along with plenty of landscape photography opportunities round out a day at the park.
-A picnic lunch in the relaxed natural setting of the refuge is the perfect way to end your afternoon at the park.
+Birdwatching along with taking beautiful landscapes pictures round out a great day at the park.
+A picnic lunch in the relaxed natural setting of the refuge is the perfect way to end your afternoon.

 Additional info on Gertrude M. Boyden wildlife refuge